rivethealth/denorm/README.md

 Materialized views exchange slower write performance for higher read performance.

-While it's impossible to completely escape that fundamental trade-off, Denorm is implementated to be on par with hand-tuned methods, especially for batch updates.
+While it's impossible to escape the fundamental trade-off, Denorm is as fast or faster than hand-written triggers.
+It uses statement-level transitions tables to make batch updates especially efficient.

-When applicable, Denorm uses tables with `ON COMMIT DELETE` to minimize I/O overhead.
-However, since PostgreSQL does not support global temporary tables, Denorm must use session temp tables.
-Thus the first update in a session may have several millseconds of overhead in creating these tables.
-Be sure to pool connections and vacuum reguarly to prevent system tables from bloating.
+In deferred mode, Denorm uses temp tables to defer updates until the end of the transaction.
+Using temp tables and `ON DELETE COMMIT` reduces I/O overhead and obviates the need for vacuuming.
+Since PostgreSQL does not support global temporary tables, the tables are created as necessary for each session.
+Thus the first saliant update in a session may have several millseconds of overhead as the trigger creates the temporary tables.
+Pool connections to reduce overhead, and vacuum reguarly to prevent system tables from bloating.

 ## Migration